The City of Belleville has an active and involved Parks and Recreation

 Belleville War Memorial and features a

-arbor, picnic pavilion, benches, restrooms and wonderful lake views. the Horizon Park Waterfront offers a lakeside
+picnic pavilion, arbor, benches and tables, restrooms, lake access and wonderful lake views.
+The Horizon Park Waterfront offers a lakeside

 boardwalk, courtesy boat docks and ADA acccessible canoe/kayak launch.
 A favorite activity of area residents is watching the sun set over the lake at Horizon

 At the foot of the to the Belleville Bridge, Doane's Landing is a community gathering place for individual quiet time and for fun events offering lakefront vistas.

 Located in the heart of the City, at an intersection known by local residents as "Five Points".
 Victory Park offers a children's play area, picnic facilities, a gazebo, and features a statue of the famous explorer LaSalle.
 It is home to the renovated Victory Station, which is available to rent for meetings and special events.